Hero image

 (0)

-Describe the Battle of Passchendaele.
-Explain the significance of the Battle of Passchendaele.
-Lesson Objective: to what extent were soldiers sent into Hell for nothing in 1917?
-AQA GCSE History: Conflict and Tension - The First World War, 1894–1918.
+Describe the policies and methods used by the Nazis to fulfil their election promises.
+Explain how the Nazis sought to improve the German economy.
+Lesson Objective: how far would the Four-Year Plan sustain Germany for its thousand-year Reich?
+AQA GCSE History: Germany, 1890–1945 - Democracy and Dictatorship - The Experiences of Germans under the Nazis.
 The resources are also suitable for Edexcel, OCR, WJEC GCSE History and iGCSE History.
 The resources that I have created have helped my GCSE History classes to sustain outstanding results over a period of time: 2022 P8: +0.88 and +0.81 2021 P8: +1.42 2020 P8: +0.47 2019 P8: +0.57 My GCSE History classes have also consistently attained the most Grade 9s in any subject and/or class at my current school of over 1300 students.
 I have worked for the examination boards for over 10 years and considering the recent developments within education, my resources are constantly amended and updated for students studying GCSE History.
 I have utilised feedback from students, fellow professionals, experienced colleagues and have used my own professional judgement to ensure that each resource will help you to teach quality history lessons to ensure that each student achieves their personal best.
 I am proud that I am a ‘Gold’ TES Author, and this is recognised by the fact that my resources have been downloaded over half a million times by educators throughout the world.
 Copyright Protection ©

 liam0001liam0001